Walking Tall (2004 film)

-Walking Tall is a 2004 American action film directed by Kevin Bray.
+Walking Tall is a 2004 American vigilante action film directed by Kevin Bray.
 It is the remake of the 1973 film of the same name, and stars Dwayne Johnson (credited as The Rock) and Johnny Knoxville.
 The film revolves around a discharged U.S Army soldier, who returns to his hometown only to become the town's sheriff, when he finds that the town is laced with heinous crimes and corruption.